LPN to RN Bridge Program

 You must have an MCC student ID number to apply to the nursing program and for preadmission testing.
 If you have never attended MCC as a credit student, apply and pay your $15 fee online or at the Registration Office (A258).

 Complete and submit the LPN to RN Bridge Program Application.
 This application is available online.

 Applications must be submitted to the Nursing Department (E212) by 4:30 p.m. on October 15, 2016 .

 You must submit proof of the following information with your application:

 - Valid Illinois practical nurse license

-- An unofficial copy of your LPB program transcript
+- An unofficial copy of your LPN program transcript

 - NOTE: An official copy of your transcript must be submitted to admissions with a request that it be analyzed for nursing.
 Please find the form and directions here.

 The following will be due to your instructor on the first day of class: